5 Skinny Dog Breeds You Will Want to Bring Home

 They are almost as tall as a Greyhound but not nearly as skinny.

-This is another middle eastern breed, maybe related to the Afghan hound.
+This is another middle eastern breed, possibly related to the Afghan hound.
 They may have originally been bred to hunt gazelle, so there is part of the reason for being so skinny.
 What kind of sheikh would want a fat dog chasing a thin animal like that?

 Though they were brought back to Europe at the time of the crusades, the British did not admit them to their kennel club until 1923.
 They are a little shorter than Greyhounds, a little slower on the track, but they are famous for running long distances.
 The Saluki is the marathon runner of the canine world.